Soumalla-Tarafder/reviewscapper/README.md

-using this app u can scap review for a particular product from flipkart website
+using this app u can scrap review for a particular product from flipkart website